orchest/orchest/docs/source/orchest_overview.rst

 files.
 After coding your scripts, Orchest allows you to select and run any subset of the steps whilst keeping in mind the defined execution order of the pipeline.

-Orchest essentially provides your with a development environment for your data science efforts.
+Orchest essentially provides your with a development environment for your data science efforts without taking away the tools you know and love.

 What can I use Orchest for?
 ---------------------------

-With Orchest, you get to build pipelines where each step has its own isolated environment allowing you to focus on a specific task, may it be: data engineering, model building or even more low level things such as data transforms.
+With Orchest, you get to build pipelines where each step has its own isolated environment allowing you to focus on a specific task, may it be: data engineering, model building or more low level things such as data transforms.

 With Orchest you get to:

 * Visually construct pipelines.
+* Code your data science efforts in your editor of choice.
 * Modularize, i.e. split up, your (monolithic) notebooks.
 * Run any selection of pipeline steps.
-* Select specific notebook cells to skip when running a pipeline.
+* Select specific notebook cells to skip when running a pipeline through the pre-installed celltags extension of JupyterLab.

 What Orchest does for you:

+* Provide you with an interactive pipeline editing view.
 * Manage your dependencies and environments.
 * Run your pipelines based on the defined execution order.
 * Pass data between your steps.